Generic Name: norepinephrine (nor ep i NEF rin)

 overactive thyroid; or

 In an emergency situation it may not be possible to tell your caregivers about your health conditions.
 Make sure any doctor caring for you afterward knows you have received this medicine.

-FDA pregnancy category C. It is not known whether norepinephrine will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
+It is not known whether norepinephrine will harm an unborn baby.
+Tell your doctor if you are pregnant.

 It is not known whether norepinephrine passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.